irff/casino-mujur/README.md

 1. Type 'highscores' to view current mode's highscores
 2. Type 'save' to save your score and exit (finish playing)
 3. Type 'quit' to exit the game

+#### How to play
+1. You must have Ruby interpreter installed.
+Get this one here : http://rubyinstaller.org/downloads/
+2. When you're done open 'casino_mujur.rb' file using the Ruby program on your C:\Ruby200\bin\ruby.exe
+3. Or in command prompt, go to the directory of the game, and type 'ruby casino_mujur.rb'
+4. Happy playing :)